Access and Academic Enrichment Programs

 - Information about the applications process for licensed professional degrees and Ph.D. programs

 - Discounts on some preparatory graduate exam courses that they may take in order to prepare for GRE, MCAT, GMAT, OAT, LSAT, or PCAT

 - Peer mentorship by upper classmen who have taken a majority of the pre-health curriculum

 - Faculty research opportunities through the University at Albany Summer Research Program (UASRP)

-Additionally, there are other activities available to assist CSTEP students with their goal of securing a degree from undergraduate through professional degree/Ph.D.
+Additionally, there are other activities available to assist CSTEP students with their goal of securing a degree from undergraduate career through professional and doctorate degrees.

 Science & Technology Entry Program (STEP)

 This program serves middle and high school students in the capital region of Albany, New York.
 The Science & Technology Entry Program (STEP) brings the college experience to the urban and city communities in Albany.
 STEP is part of a statewide body that is coordinated by the New York State Education Department.

 STEP prepares historically underrepresented and/or economically disadvantaged elementary and secondary school students to acquire the aptitude and skills necessary to pursue post-secondary degree programs that lead to professional careers in the scientific, technical, health-related, or other licensed professions.

 The program also challenges parents and educators to become involved in the process to support the development of our “community of learners.”
 Students are expected to participate in and attend the annual statewide conference.